cypherpunk-academy/2064/en/047_2064_Special_Command.md

 Sigur got sick.
 He wanted to vomit.
 His body twitched back and forth.
-He himself had actually already given up.
+He had actually already given up.
 But the body still resisted.
 He could just turn his head to the side before the gush of vomit splashed out of his mouth and hit the floor in front of the bed and the group leader.
 He jumped up.